Introduction

 Riders

-Riders are an important part of the American Legend 7 Fixed Indexed Annuity.
+Riders are one of the most important parts of the American Legend 7 Fixed Indexed Annuity.
 The American Legend 7 Fixed Indexed Annuity comes with an option to select from two additional, chargeable riders:

 IncomeSecure – Enhanced Lifetime Income Rider